UTSA vs. North Texas NCAA Football Odds, Plays and Insights | November 27, 2021

 - UTSA and its opponents have combined to score more than 59.5 points in five of 11 games this season.

-- North Texas' games have gone over 59.5 points in three of 10 chances this season.
+- North Texas has combined with its opponents to score more than 59.5 points in three of 10 games this season.

-- The combined points per game average of the two teams, 65.3, is 5.8 points above Saturday's over/under.
+- The two teams combine to score 65.3 points per game, 5.8 more than the total in this contest.

 - This contest's total is 11.5 points greater than the 48 these two squads combine to surrender per game this season.